hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

     ...
 ```

+By calling `backward()` on the final result of the compute graph, we first assign a gradient of 1 to the final value,
+and compute the gradients of all operands of the final value.
+We can do it in two steps:

+- Create a compute order by reversely traversing the compute graph (a reverse topological sort).
+- Apply the `backward()` function on each one of the values in the compute order, thus updating the gradients of all parameters.

 ## 3.2 Neural Network Design

 With the Value engine designed, we could now chain these value computation to form a feed-forward neural network